-The proposed fee does not include the administrative portion of the fee.
+1 I he proposed tee does not include the administrative portion of the tee.

-Total anticipated fee revenue may differ slightly from cost attributable to fee program due to rounding.
+2 Total anticipated fee revenue may differ slightly from cost attributable to fee program due to rounding.

 The purpose of the Drainage Fee is to fund the Drainage Facilities needs generated by new development in the City, such as new or expanded drainage facilities in the City.
 Each new resident and worker create additional impervious acres which creates a demand for additional drainage facilities.
 In order to accommodate these needs, new drainage facilities will be built and/or existing facilities will be expanded.